NanoCalc/nanocalc-oss/backend/README.md

 DEBUG=True PORT=8080 UPLOAD_FOLDER="nanocalc_uploads" python flaskapp.py
 ```

+This should run the development server at [localhost port 8080](http://localhost:8080).

 You can also run unit and end to end tests by doing the following commands in the virtual environment:
 ```
 pip install -r test_requirements.txt